-

 This programme is designed for registered nurses who wish to pursue a specialism in Perioperative Nursing.
 The full-time programme is offered full-time over two calendar years.
 Taught components of the programme are delivered in a blended learning format.
 Blended learning is an innovative teaching strategy which involves a combination of face-to-face and on-line learning.
 This means that most learning/teaching will be delivered on-line through Blackboard, an interactive learning system which connects directly to the University from your own home computer.
 Students are required to attend face to face workshops for a total of 12 days across the programme.
 The programme is comprised of six theory /practice modules.
 In all modules there is an emphasis on exploring the relevance of module content to practice, similarly, practice placements allow students to explore “new” knowledge in practice, enabling them an opportunity to integrate theory and practice.

 Students are required to undertake their clinical practice in an approved clinical practice setting within Ireland normally within the students own work setting.
-Where the environment does not provide sufficient opportunities to meet the learning outcomes of the programme additional placements will be required by t he student in sites which will provide the experience needed.
-A minimum of 1,000 clinical hours need to be completed in the specialist area while undertaking the programme.
+Where the environment does not provide sufficient opportunities to meet the learning outcomes of the programme additional placements will be required by the student in sites which will provide the experience needed.
+A minimum of 500 clinical hours (reduced from previously-published 1,000 hours, on NMBI advice) needs to be completed in the specialist area while undertaking the programme.

-Blended learning is an innovative and flexible approach to learning, making it possible to combine working full-time with studying.
+3. Blended learning is an innovative and flexible approach to learning, making it possible and easier to combine working full-time with studying.

 Scholarships available